Particular/docs.particular.net/nservicebus/sqlserver/index.md

 [Multi-schema](/nservicebus/sqlserver/connection-settings.md#multiple-custom-schemas) configuration can be used to manage fine-grained access control to various database objects used by the endpoint, including its queue tables.

-### Service Control
+### ServiceControl

-All deployment options for SQL Server Transport described in this section are supported by Service Control.
+All deployment options for SQL Server Transport described in this section are supported by ServiceControl.

 ## Sample deployment scenarios